Brown dwarf: High-mass brown dwarfs versus low-mass stars

 Lithium is generally present in brown dwarfs and not in low-mass stars.
 Stars, which reach the high temperature necessary for fusing hydrogen, rapidly deplete their lithium.
 Fusion of lithium-7 and a proton occurs, producing two helium-4 nuclei.
 The temperature necessary for this reaction is just below that necessary for hydrogen fusion.
 Convection in low-mass stars ensures that lithium in the whole volume of the star is eventually depleted.
 Therefore, the presence of the lithium spectral line in a candidate brown dwarf is a strong indicator that it is indeed a substellar object.

 Lithium test

-Brown dwarfs can be divided into two groups; those that have enough mass to fuse lithium, and those that do not.
+Objects with more mass than 63 will burn lithium isotopes to helium.
+Dwarfs of mass greater than can burn their lithium by the time they are half a billion years old.

+Thus presence of the atomic lithium spectral line was originally used as a test for older substellar objects.
 This is known as the lithium test.

-Heavier stars, like the Sun, can also retain lithium in their outer layers, which never get hot enough to fuse lithium, and whose convective layer does not mix with the core where the lithium would be rapidly depleted.
-Those larger stars are easily distinguishable from brown dwarfs by their size and luminosity.

-Conversely, brown dwarfs at the high end of their mass range can be hot enough to deplete their lithium when they are young.
-Dwarfs of mass greater than can burn their lithium by the time they are half a billion years old.
+As more was learned about substellar objects, the test now divides brown dwarfs into two classes.

 Atmospheric methane

-Unlike stars, older brown dwarfs are sometimes cool enough that, over very long periods of time, their atmospheres can gather observable quantities of methane, which cannot form in hotter objects.
+Older brown dwarfs are sometimes cool enough (1000K) that their atmospheres can maintain observable quantities of methane.
 Dwarfs confirmed in this fashion include Gliese 229B.